-The purpose of the PhD program is to prepare nurse scholars/scientists for roles in research, teaching, and service.
-The program prepares graduates who will contribute to the body of nursing knowledge, educate the next generation, and assume collaborative leadership roles in shaping health policy, improving health, and reducing disparity.
+The purpose of the PhD program is to prepare nurse scholars/scientists for roles in research, teaching and service, while preparing graduates who will contribute to the body of nursing knowledge, educate the next generation and assume collaborative leadership roles in shaping health policy, improving health and reducing disparity.
 These objectives are achieved through upholding the following expectations of WVU School of Nursing scholars:

 Rigorously test, generate, and extend knowledge to inform nursing science, practice, and policy.

 Contribute to the development of knowledge and interventions to address health disparity and promote or improve health.

 Assume collaborative leadership roles in academia, healthcare organizations, research teams, and scholarly networks.

 Demonstrate expertise within an area of study that incorporates nursing and transdisciplinary perspectives.

 PhD Program of Study and Progression Plan

 The PhD program requires students to take at a minimum: nursing core courses, cognate courses, and research courses comprising the 55 credits of post-master’s coursework.
 The PhD coursework provides content in scholarly processes, nursing science and an area of concentration that supports the student’s chosen area of scholarship.
 Students and their faculty advisors determine what other coursework and experiences are needed to support their dissertation research.

 The schedule of courses can be found in the WVU School of Nursing PhD Progression Plan.